open-telemetry/semantic-conventions/docs/messaging/azure-messaging.md

 **Notes:**

-- Azure Service Bus client libraries don't provide batch processing clients, therefore count of processed messages can be derived from `messaging.deliver.duration` metric and is not reported.
+- Azure Service Bus client libraries don't support batch processing, therefore the count of processed messages can be derived from the `messaging.deliver.duration` metric and is not reported.
-- In addition to generic attributes defined for the metric, Service Bus instrumentations SHOULD report the following attributes (according to their [requirement levels](#service-bus-attributes)):
+- The following attributes (with corresponding [requirement levels](#service-bus-attributes)) are defined in addition to generic attributes for this metric:
   * `messaging.servicebus.destination.subscription_name`

 #### Metric: `messaging.receive.duration`